oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The transformations and the `rolluprecursive` operator defined in this section are called hierarchical, because they make use of a recursive hierarchy and are defined in terms of hierarchy functions introduced in the previous section.

-With the exception of `traverse`, the hierarchical transformations do not define an order on the output set.
+With the exceptions of `traverse` and `rolluprecursive` whose fourth parameter ends with `traverse`, the hierarchical transformations do not define an order on the output set.
 An order can be reinstated by a subsequent `orderby` or `traverse` transformation or a `$orderby`.

 The algorithmic descriptions of the transformations make use of a _union_ of collections, this is defined as an unordered collection containing the items from all these collections and from which duplicates have been removed.